tnm/moodeng/README.md

 Powerful CLI and Python library for monitoring YouTube live streams for Moo Deng appearances using state-of-the-art computer vision.

+Also known as: `moodengtifier`, feel free to alias that.

 <img width="1048" alt="image" src="https://github.com/user-attachments/assets/1c946d3b-7955-4ae4-a158-9df329e702db">